marcus-grant/infra/collections/dotfiles/README.md

   * *Description*:
     Sets up the user's shell profile via templating the `~/.profile` file.
   * [*Role link!*](./roles/profile/)
+  * **TODO**:
+    * Add support for a profile.d folder and sourcing it lexically
+      * Allows for other roles to add their own profile configurations.
 * **ssh**
   * *Description*:
     Sets up SSH environtment (config, add keys, instruct manual entry).